 Reuniting an individual with their caregivers may be very emotional.
-The person with dementia may not recognize family members/caregivers and at the same time, the caregivers may be extremely anxious and under considerable stress.
+The person living with dementia may not recognize caregivers and at the same time, the caregivers may be extremely anxious and under considerable stress.

-Regardless of where the reunion takes place, talk to family members or caregivers to ensure that everyone is calm and able to deal with the situation before you leave.
+Regardless of where the reunion takes place, talk to caregivers to ensure that everyone is calm and able to deal with the situation before you leave.

-TIP: You can find more advice on reuniting the person and the caregiver on page 10 of our First responders handbook.
+TIP: You can find more advice on reuniting the person and the caregiver on page 10 of our First Responder Handbook.